- How do I apply for a property?

 All keys should be labelled and returned to the Registered Office unless otherwise directed.

-If you manage to return the keys early and we are able to re-let the property within the notice period, you will only be charged up until the date the property is re-let.
+If you manage to return the keys early and we are able to re-let the property within the notice period, you will only be charged rent and service charges up until the date the property is re-let.

 - How do I pay rent/service charges?

 You should only make cheques payable to Sandbourne Housing Association.

-Anyone who pays us by Direct Debit, that has been arranged by us, will be unaffected and does not need to do or change anything; we will make any changes and let you know what they are.
+Anyone who pays us by Direct Debit, that has been arranged by us, will be unaffected and does not need to do or change anything; you will be made aware of any changes and what they are.